aoyama11/Job-Board/README.md

 1. This project is a job board that can be used by both employees and employers to post jobs or apply for them.
 We made this so that anyone can post and apply for jobs that are not their own.

-2. We currently have a sign in system with user profile (name, email, phone number, company).
+2. We currently have a sign in system with user profile (name, email, phone number, and company).
 Both the password and the user information can be changed.
 You can also delete your account if not using anymore.
 When applying for a job, this profile becomes visible to the owner of the job, as well as the job application and resume that they put on it.
 Anyone signed in can also post a job.
 We were unable to figure out how to do a search bar and notification for the jobs due to time constraints.

 3. How to install:
    - make sure you have ruby on rails installed and a mysql account